SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0.md

 <tr>
 <td>Web SDK</td>
-<td>The US date format was used by default instead of the GB date format.
-This fix switches the default back to GB date format.</td>
+<td>With this fix, the GB date format is again set as the default instead of the US date format. </td>

 <td>MTM-49462</td>
 <td>10.16.53.0</td>
 </tr>